jcodeth/picotool/README.md

 If you ctrl+c out of the middle of a long operation, then libusb seems to get a bit confused, which means we aren't able to unlock our lockout of USB MSD writes (we have turned them off so the user doesn't step on their own toes).
 Simply running `picotool info` again will unlock it properly the next time (or you can reboot the device).

+### Zadig
+To communicate with RP2040 in BOOTSEL mode on Windows, you will need to install a driver.
+To do this, download and run [Zadig](http://zadig.akeo.ie), select `RP2 Boot (Interface 1)` from the dropdown box and select `WinUSB` as the driver, and click on the "Install Driver" button.
+Wait for the installation to complete - this may take a few minutes.

+This is only required for RP2040.